Video Tutorial Structure of Benzene

 Quick Notes Structure of Benzene

-- Benzene is cyclic hydrocarbon made of six carbon atoms and six hydrogen atoms (C6H6).
+- Benzene is cyclic hydrocarbon.
+Each molecule is made up of six carbon atoms and six hydrogen atoms (C6H6).

-- The Kekule structure shows bonding in benzene as alternating carbon double bonds.
+- The Kekulé structure shows the carbon bonding in benzene as alternating single and double bonds.

 - Bond length data and enthalpies of hydrogenation show this to be incorrect.

 - Each carbon atom has an un-bonded electron in a p-orbital.
-The p-orbitals merge to create two rings of electron density, spreading the electrons throughout the carbon ring (delocalised electrons).
+The p-orbitals from all six carbon atoms merge to create two rings of electron density, spreading the electrons throughout the carbon ring (delocalised electrons).

 - Due to the rings of delocalized electrons, benzene is easily attacked by electrophiles.